Master in Ecology

 Ecologists investigate the relationships between organisms and their environment.
 As a master’s student you will study how nature works.
 Both an aim in itself and to develop the tools to predict and combat problems caused by pollution, biodiversity loss and climate change.
 You will study Ecology from a plant, animal and systems perspective.
 Ecological processes are investigated from the molecular level on to the regional and global scale, where field observations and experiments are used to identify ecosystems’ patterns and functions.

 The Ecology and Evolution specialization is a combination of the former Ecology and Evolution programmes of both universities.
 The track offers the same package of courses to MSc students of both universities.
 This means that you will share classes and teachers with students from the other university.
 A unique opportunity to profit from the diversity in scientific expertise, teaching experience, research equipment and all other facilities the two universities can offer you.
-To participate in this programme you need to be registered as a MSc Ecology student at VU University.
+To participate in this programme you need to be registered as a MSc Ecology student at Vrije Universiteit Amsterdam.

 The Environmental Chemistry and Toxicology is a new programme developed at the VU and UvA operating in the multidisciplinary fields of Ecology, Analytical Chemistry, Biology, Biomedical Sciences and Human Health Sciences.
-To participate in this programme you need to be registered as a MSc Ecology student at VU University.
+To participate in this programme you need to be registered as a MSc Ecology student at VU Amsterdam.

 The Limnology and Oceanography (UvA) track is an existing programme at the UVA studying the